FRC9149/3d_JS_Library/README.md

 </script>
 ```
 This will allow for the library to acess it's dependencies.

-Make sure to give your script a type of module so that you can import te library.\
 ```
+<!Make sure to give your script a type of module so that you can import the library.>
 <script type="module" src="your_script.js"></script>
 ```